gvlos/academic-kickstart/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = ""
   content = "Not long ago the first computer and the world wide web were born.
-The astonishing effect of a bizarre artist being muse of itself.
-Now a delightful cornucopia of inspirations is flowing in his creative moments.
+The astonishing effect of the fanciest artist capable of being muse of itself.
+Now a delightful cornucopia of pure science is flowing from that bizarre inspiration.
 What's next?" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).